-Why transfer OS to Crucial SSD?
+Why transfer operating system to Crucial SSD?

-Although many users and system manufacturers nowadays still choose hard drive as storage medium for its capacity and affordability, solid-state drive (SSD), on the other hand, is gaining more and more recognition by higher speed and lower power needs.
+Although many users and manufacturers nowadays still choose hard drive as storage medium for its capacity and affordability, solid-state drive (SSD), on the other hand, is gaining more and more recognition by higher speed and lower power needs.

 Solid-state drives are based on NAND flash memory technology, while traditional hard drives still track down information physically by spinning.
 This difference makes SSDs much faster in accessing and writing data.
 For instance, if you install Windows 10 on an SSD rather than a mechanical hard drive, your PC can boot up in seconds, let alone other complicated operations.
+This also makes SSD popular as system disk.

 Among all kinds of SSDs on the market, Crucial is a reliable brand owned by Micron Technology.
 It has more than 30 years of experience in memory industry with the cutting-edge NAND flash memory technology.
 Crucial SSD, as a result, can be a good OS drive no matter you want to replace the old one directly or use it as a secondary disk.